SCLBD/DeepfakeBench/README.md

 | **Lmdb-format Datasets** | [Password: g3gj](https://pan.baidu.com/s/1riMCN5iXTJ2g9fQjtlZswg?pwd=g3gj)| LMDB database for each dataset|
 | **Json Configurations**  | [Password: dcwv](https://pan.baidu.com/s/1d7PTV2GK-fpGibcbtnQDqQ?pwd=dcwv)| Data arrangement|

-All the downloaded datasets are are already **preprocessed** to cropped faces (32 frames per video) with their masks and landmarks, which can be **directly deployed to evaluate our benchmark**.
+All the downloaded datasets are already **preprocessed** to cropped faces (32 frames per video) with their masks and landmarks, which can be **directly deployed to evaluate our benchmark**.

 The provided datasets are: